dashpay/docs/developers/integration.rst

 https://nownodes.io/

-NOWNodes provides simple, fast, and secure RPC access to Dash full nodes.
+NOWNodes provides simple, fast, and secure RPC access to Dash-based full nodes.
 The low latency and high performance is of great use to researchers and businesses such as crypto miners or hardware wallet providers.